Cybersecurity: What traits to look for in an outsourcing partner

 In short, privacy and cybersecurity can’t be an afterthought.
 Given its intrinsic ties to both commercial success and risk management, conversations about digital privacy and online security need to start at the C-level.
 “Company leadership must ensure the investment necessary to establish and maintain credibility with customers,” says Troy Moritz, chief security officer at TELUS International.

-Achieving BPO value: How smart buyers structure outsourcing relationships
+Achieving maximum BPO value: How smart buyers structure their contact center outsourcing relationships

 2. Compliance and certifications